 3. Follow the laws and be predictable – Use hand signals to indicate turns.
 Ride with traffic in bike lanes, not against traffic.

 Avoid riding behind large vehicles that block your view.
 Don’t run stop signs or red lights: the goal is to ride in a predictable manner.
 Local laws can vary.

 4. Plan your route – Your choice of route is key.
 Consider traffic patterns, road conditions and if your speed matches traffic speed.
 Consider taking side streets when you’re going uphill or into a headwind.
 This is especially true if you’re in a lane.
 It’s also polite.

 The more visible the route, the safer.
 The fewer driveways – both commercial and residential – the safer.
 The fewer traffic lights, the safer.
 Riding on sidewalks is advised against – and illegal in some jurisdictions.
 Drivers, particularly in car-dominant cities with few pedestrians, are used to looking at the road for obstacles.
 Studies show riding on the sidewalk is actually more dangerous for cyclists and pedestrians.
 Eight states even prohibit sidewalk riding.

-Remember we’re dealing with two wheels, not four – No kidding, right?
+Remember that you’re dealing with two wheels, not four.
 It is easy to forget that bikes do not turn as easily or stop as quickly, and they certainly don’t have a protective metal roll cage.
 With that in mind, exercise an extra degree of caution, especially when the conditions merit, such as slippery wet tires or poor visibility due to clouds, rain or position of the sun.

-At the end of the day, the most important thing is our safety.
-I hope these tips help.
+At the end of the day, the most important thing is safety.
+Your life and health are worth the extra effort.

 This loss control information is advisory only.
 The author assumes no responsibility for management or control of loss control activities.
 Not all exposures are identified in this article.
 Contact your local, independent agent for insurance coverage advice and loss control information.